Mutually unbiased bases: polynomial optimization and symmetry: MUB-algebra

+where for any set~$\mathcal{F}$, feasibility of the optimization problem $\text{inf}\{0 : \exists\, a \in \mathcal{F} \}$ means that $\mathcal{F}$ is nonempty.
 We now rephrase the above feasibility problem as a tracial optimization problem in the variables~$x_{i,j}$ where $i \in [d], j \in [k]$.
 Let $\Imub$ be the ideal generated by the relations \ref{item:1} to \ref{item:4} of \cref{def:mubalg}.
 Then the above feasibility problem can be equivalently formulated as

 (To see the equivalence, a tracial state $\tau$ defines a feasible solution $L$ by restricting to the algebra generated by the $x_{i,j}$.
 Conversely, applying the GNS construction to a feasible solution $L$ yields a $C^*$-algebra $\mathcal A$ with the desired properties.) \begin{theorem} There exist $k$ MUBs in dimension $d$ if and only if there exists a positive tracial linear functional $L \in \R\ncx^*$ that satisfies $L=0$ on $\Imub$ and $L(x_{i,j}) = 1$ for all $i \in [d], j \in [k]$. \end{theorem}